OpenFusionProject/ffbuildtool/README.md

 cargo build
 ```

 By default, the crate requires liblzma to be installed on the system or it won't build.
-You can get around this with `--no-default-features` but this will cause uncompressed files to be missing from any created manifests.
+You can get around this with `--no-default-features` but this will cause uncompressed files to be missing from any created manifests and disable asset bundle extraction.

 ## Running Unit Tests